Damian-Zuk/proton2d/README.md

 ## The Game Engine Architecture
 ### Inspiration
 The Proton2D game engine architecture is mainly based on the
 <a href="https://github.com/TheCherno/Hazel">Hazel Engine</a> architecture.
 The resources and materials provided there by the Cherno helped me learn a lot about the game engine and software architecture, which I am very thankful for.
 I highly recommend checking it out for anyone who is interested in the game engine architecture.
-Note: I am not an expert game engine developer, this is just my personal project that I worked on, and I will continue working for some time.
+Note: I am not an expert game engine developer, this is just my personal project that I worked on, and I will continue working on for some time.

 Modules as
 <b>Renderer</b>,